Back to Our Team

 He is the only person in his family with red hair.

-In 2004, Taylor focused too much time on playing video games and was ranked in the top 55 in the world in FIFA Soccer…he has since retired.
+When Taylor was 15 he focused too much time on playing video games and was ranked in the top 55 in the world in FIFA Soccer…he has since retired.

 Boston University Questrom School of Business, B.S.B.A.